Localizing Helm Documentation

 To contribute translations start by creating a fork of the helm-www repository on GitHub.
 You will start by committing the changes to your fork.

-By default your fork will be set to work on the default branch known as main
+By default your fork will be set to work on the default branch known as main.

 Please use branches to develop your changes and create pull requests.
 If you are

-read about them in the GitHub
+unfamiliar with branches you can read about them in the GitHub

 documentation.